chaitanyaprem/myThoughts/index.md

 - Pods for everyone , they can accumulate and attach to a parent.Transport made easy, user can request for a pod which can come pickup.
 Traffic managed very well.

-## Post Office Mail pre-booking
-- A [system](postoffice_order.md) to improve/reduce time a customer spends handing over a parcel/post.
-  It also reduces workload of the person sitting on the other side of the counter.

 # Problems - which i haven't thought solutions of yet :)
 [Problems good to solve](problems.md)